-In terms of industry developments with respect to coal transportation, I'm aware that you are facing some large scale issues: environmental policy changes, growing competition with utilities shifting to natural gas, plant retirements, and changes in international markets.
-At the STB, here's what we're seeing in terms of how coal transportation is working these days.
-Overall, the coal networks are experiencing improved fluidity and more reliable and timely service, compared with this period one year ago.
-Coal stockpiles have improved, and very few, if any, plants are currently facing inventory shortages.
-Many factors have contributed to these positive developments, including increased crew and locomotive resources and capacity expansion projects that are paying dividends.
-At the same time, we've seen softer demand, not just for coal, but also for other commodities, which has freed up railroad resources.
-We will continue to monitor coal service, going into the winter months.
+At the STB, here's what we're seeing in terms of how rail transportation is working these days.
+Overall, the networks are experiencing improved fluidity and more reliable and timely service, compared with this period one year ago.
+We are not hearing about supply-chain disruptions affecting large numbers of shippers, as we were a year ago.
+Many factors have contributed to these positive developments, including capacity expansion projects that are paying dividends.
+At the same time, we've seen softer demand for other commodities, in particular coal, which is down by about 10%, and this has freed up railroad resources.
+We will continue to monitor rail performance, going into the winter months.

 In closing, I want to thank you for this opportunity to speak about the Board and its work.
-The Board will continue to conduct public outreach and hold hearings on significant matters and rulemaking proceedings, so that the Board and its staff can hear directly from our stakeholders such as the NCTA and its members.
+The Board will continue to conduct public outreach and hold hearings on significant matters and rulemaking proceedings, so that the Board and its staff can hear directly from our stakeholders.
 I would be happy to answer questions.